Sudhanshu2978Ranjan/-Excel-project/README.md

 Target Women customers of age group (30-49) years living in maharastra karnatka and uttar pardesh by showing offers on amazon flipkart and myntra.
 Usage:
-The Excel file (sales_analysis.xlsx) contains all the analysis results and visualizations.
+The Excel file (Singh store.xlsx) contains all the analysis results and visualizations.
 Users can explore the dataset, follow the analysis steps, and leverage the findings for decision-making.